rrnyquist/ebenezer/_Scripture/ESV/58_Hebrews.md

 Behind the second curtain was a second section called the Most Holy Place, ^0903

-having the golden altar of incense and the ark of the covenant covered on all sides with gold, in which was a golden urn holding the manna, and Aaron’s staff that budded, and the tablets of the covenant. ^0904
+having the golden altar of incense and the ark of the covenant covered on all sides with gold, in which was a golden urn holding the manna, and Aaron's staff that budded, and the tablets of the covenant. ^0904

 Above it were the cherubim of glory overshadowing the mercy seat.
 Of these things we cannot now speak in detail. ^0905